karlgrieshop/Bioinformatics_Onboarding/README.md

 ### Document Changes to Forked Repo

-Ok, so you should now have a modified local copy of `README.md` that you downloaded earlier (probably the one you're looking at now), **AND** a local copy of the full Bioinformatics_Onboarding/ GitHub repo, with the following structure:
+Ok, so you should now have a modified local copy of `README.md` that you downloaded earlier (probably the one you're looking at now), **AND** a local copy of the full Bioinformatics_Onboarding/ repo, with the following structure:

 ```
 Bioinformatics_Onboarding/